Guide for Authors

 Reviewers

-Please submit, with your manuscript, the names, addresses and e-mail addresses of three potential reviewers, including overseas scientists.
+Please submit, with your manuscript, the names, addresses and e-mail addresses of at least three potential reviewers, including overseas scientists in the specific field.
 However, the editor retains the right to decide whether or not the suggested reviewers will be asked to review the manuscript.

 Article structure